 Utility scale battery technology

 AEMO is reviewing utility scale battery technology in the NEM.
 For further information see AEMO Utility Scale Battery Technology page.

 If you intend to operate more than 30 MW of generation capacity and connect it to a distribution or transmission network in Queensland, you must first hold a generation authority or special approval.

-This authority is issued by the Department of Natural Resources, Mines and Energy (DNRME).
+This authority is issued by the Department of Energy and Public Works (EPW).
 A failure to hold such an authorisation is an offence under the Electricity Act 1994 (Qld).

-If you are proposing to operate more than 30 MW of generation capacity at a site and connect it to a network, we strongly suggest that you contact DNRME early in your planning process.
+If you're proposing to operate more than 30 MW of generation capacity at a site and connect it to a network, we strongly suggest that you contact EPW early in your planning process.
 This will allow for the application to be made to the Director General, considered and approved before the proposed connection.
 The process can typically take four months from application.

-You can email DNRME to discuss licensing requirements and the application process.
+You can call EPW on 13 74 68 to discuss licensing requirements and the application process.

 How do I apply for connection?

 To start your application, submit a formal connection enquiry to us.
 Your electrical contractor can complete the enquiry through the Electrical Partners Portal on your behalf.